ICD23/hw1/README.md

 # Assignment

+Please follow the specification on E3 to implement the scanner.

-You need provide two make command for us to judge you work:
+You need provide two make commands for us to judge your work:
 - make prepare (if any extra package is used)
 - make (to build your binary)